Who can Claim VAT Exemption?

 Please be aware that VAT exemption cannot be claimed for temporary disabilities (like a broken bone) or for an able-bodied person (even if they are quite frail).

-What the Government requires that you fill in a simple declaration setting out the nature of your disability disability and/or chronic or terminal illness.
+It’s required that you fill in a simple declaration setting out the nature of your disability and/or chronic or terminal illness.
 Or if you are a charity your charity registration number

 Spring Chicken require no proof of your disability or a doctor’s letter, however you need to remember that it is an offence to falsely claim that you or someone you are buying for is eligible for VAT exemption under the guidelines.